How to Write a Resignation Letter + Samples & Templates

 Dear Mr Jones,

-Say why you’re leaving
+State why you’re leaving

-If you decide to explain why you're leaving, keeping this part of your letter positive and concise is important.
+If you decide to explain why you’re leaving, keeping this part of your letter positive and concise is important.
 Avoid negativity and focus on presenting your decision in a professional light.
-Just as strong wording can make your CV stand out, using thoughtful, constructive phrases in your resignation letter can help you communicate your reasons effectively.
+Just as strong wording can make your CV stand out, using thoughtful, constructive phrases in your resignation letter notice can help you communicate your reasons effectively.

 Keep the statement brief and emphasise aspects such as seeking new opportunities, personal growth, or career development to ensure the focus remains on your future goals rather than any dissatisfaction with your current role.